hitblast/hitblast.github.io/content/blogs/my-fish-shell-experience.md

 result in me losing my muscle memory in bash over time, which would result in a major con for me since I write a lot of CI/CD pipeline code for deploying my applications.

-Finally, fish, for the most part, **slower than bash**.
+Finally, fish, for the most part, **is slower than bash**.
 This might come as a surprise, but bash uses C as its primary source language and can often deliver the fastest, no-bloat terminal experience.
 However, since we spend most of our time inside terminal applications and not shells, this can or can't be a factor which you might consider when choosing between them.